Teoscar Hernández Preview, Player Props: Mariners vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 27th in the league with a collective eight strikeouts per nine innings.
+- The eight strikeouts per nine innings compiled by the Royals pitching staff ranks 28th in MLB.

-- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.16).
+- The Royals have a 5.15 team ERA that ranks 28th across all MLB pitching staffs.

-- Royals pitchers combine to rank 20th in baseball in home runs surrendered (149 total, 1.2 per game).
+- Royals pitchers combine to give up 150 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

-- McArthur will start for the Royals, his first of the season.
+- Zerpa will take the mound to start for the Royals, his first this season.

-- The 26-year-old right-hander has five appearances out of the bullpen this season.
+- The 23-year-old lefty has four appearances out of the bullpen this season.

-- In five appearances this season, he has put up a 13.50 ERA and averages 3 strikeouts per nine innings while opposing batters are hitting .444 against him.
+- He has a 7.71 ERA and 2.9 strikeouts per nine innings while opponents are hitting .308 against him over his four games this season.

 © 2023 Data Skrive.
 All rights reserved.